ofek/asciinema.github.io/docs/donations.md

 ## Corporate sponsorship

-If your company uses asciinema, either in a product or internally, then please consider giving back by becoming a sponsor.
+If your company uses asciinema, either in a product or internally, please consider giving back by becoming a sponsor.

 Also, if your product's target audience overlaps with asciinema userbase